syncfusion-content/ej2-react-docs/ej2-react/grid/style-and-appearance/grouping.md

 # Grouping Customization in React Grid Component

-The appearance of grouping elements in the Syncfusion<sup style="font-size:70%">&reg;</sup> React Grid component can be customized using CSS.
+The appearance of grouping elements in the [React Data Grid](https://www.syncfusion.com/react-components/react-data-grid) component can be customized using CSS.
 Here are examples for customizing the group header, group expand/collapse icons, group caption row, and grouping indent cell.

 ## Customizing the group header